NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

       - `1.0.0-beta4 <https://github.com/NVIDIA/k8s-device-plugin/releases>`_
       - `1.7.2 <https://github.com/NVIDIA/gpu-monitoring-tools/releases>`_
       - 0.5.0
       - N/A
+      - N/A

 .. note::

-    Driver version could be different with NVIDIA vGPU, as it depends on the driver version downloaded from the `NVIDIA vGPU Software Portal  <https://nvid.nvidia.com/dashboard/#/dashboard>`_.
+    - Driver version could be different with NVIDIA vGPU, as it depends on the driver version downloaded from the `NVIDIA vGPU Software Portal  <https://nvid.nvidia.com/dashboard/#/dashboard>`_.
+    - The GPU Operator is supported on all the R450 and R460 NVIDIA datacenter production drivers.
+For a list of supported datacenter drivers versions, visit this `link <https://docs.nvidia.com/datacenter/tesla/drivers/index.html#cuda-drivers>`_.

 Supported NVIDIA vGPU Products